vtrpldn/intention-extension/README.md

 ### Done

+- [x] Refactor Coisa.js and create component for Label
+- [x] Add an "other" field on "For how long?"
+- [x] Refactor timer to use setInterval instead of setTimeout
+- [x] Move manifest to src and adapt webpack
 - [X] Close all tabs with domain when time runs out
 - [x] Remove website from active list when timer is over
 - [x] Debug weird active list behavior